-If your roof is weighed down by the presence of heavy icicles and more in these snowy months, follow these techniques for removing the ice dams immediately—before the damage is done.
+If your roof is weighed down by heavy icicles every winter, you may have an ice dam problem.
+Follow these techniques for removing ice dams before they damage your home—or hurt someone.

-As the ice dam builds, it gets heavier.
-When the weather warms enough for the ice to melt, the dam can loosen enough to come crashing to the ground—sometimes taking your home’s gutter with it.
-Ice dams can harm the roof in other ways as well: As water seeps between shingles and freezes, it expands, loosening the shingles and penetrating through the layers of the roof until you have a leak and/or interior ceiling damage.
+As ice dams build, they get heavier.
+When the weather warms enough for the ice to melt, the dam can loosen enough to come crashing to the ground—sometimes taking the home’s gutter with it.
+Ice dams can harm the roof in other ways as well.
+As water seeps between shingles and freezes, it expands, loosening the shingles and penetrating through the layers of the roof until you have a leak and interior water damage.

 Since you’re dealing with one (or more) already, we’ll share some of the best techniques for removing ice dams.
 But keep this in mind for future winters: The key to long-term protection lies in preventing ice dams before they occur.

 Ice Dam Removal